(970) 498-5771 or (970) 498-5773

 Larimer County reserves the right to refuse any material that is deemed unacceptable by the managing site staff.

 Car batteries are also accepted for recycling at the landfill any time during regular landfill business hours at no charge.
-They should be placed on the battery wagon located near the trash disposal area.
+They should be taken to the Hazardous Waste Facility.

 Household batteries such as nickel cadmium,lithium batteries and button cell batteries should be taped on each end or on the contacts and brought to the collection facility.
 Alkaline dry cell batteries, or flashlight batteries, should also be taped on both contact ends and brought to the HHW facility for recycling.
 Any type of tape may be used as long as the tape sticks and staff can read what the battery chemistry is.
 Each different chemistry such as alkaline, lithium, etc. will be sorted into different waste streams for recycling.
 For this reason, only batteries of the same chemistry type should be taped together.